 People often search for a reputable trainer that they trust to train their service dog.
 You can either adopt a trained service dog from a reputable trainer or bring your dog to a trainer.
-Did you know that you can train your dog yourself under service dog laws?
-Many people are not aware that service animal tasks can be trained at the comfort of their own home!
-In the United States, there are no required ADA certification for service animal training.
-The community is self-regulated and includes minimum government regulated standards for training.
+However, you are not required to work with a trainer and may train your service dog yourself.
+Many people are not aware that service animal tasks can be trained in the comfort of their own home!
+In the United States, there are no required ADA certifications for service animal training.
+The community is self-regulated and certain organizations promote minimum standards for training.
 If you find that you would rather train your dog yourself, you are not only welcome to it, but it can also help increase the bond between you and your service dog.

 Step 3: Training Your Service Dog

 Most of your time will be spent here.
 Putting in enough time to train your future service dog is a crucial step.
 While the United States has no minimum requirement, international standards suggest approximately 120 hours over six months.
-We also recommend that at least 30 of those hours should be time spent in public to help train the dog in moments of distractions and any surprises that may come their way.
+Some sources recommend that at least 30 of those hours be time spent in public to help train the dog for moments of distraction and when surprises come their way.

-The most important task for you to teach your service dog is tasking, or learning the specific skill they will be performing to help assist with your disability.
+The most important thing for you to teach your service dog is tasking, or learning the specific skill they will be performing to help assist with your disability.
 Some tasks may include sensing a medical alert, tactile stimulation during a panic attack, reminding the handler to take their medication, scouting a room for someone with PTSD, or grounding/blocking in public areas.

 For additional training support and guides, we recommend Secrets to Dog Training.
 They provide a simple yet comprehensive guide to dog training so you can successfully train your own service dog*.

-After you verbally confirm that your dog is a trained service dog or documentation is shown, reasonable accommodations must be legally made for service dogs.
+After you verbally confirm that your dog is a trained service dog, reasonable accommodations must legally be made for service dogs.
 Service dogs provide help for those facing a physical or mental disability so they are granted access into public places such as hotels, restaurants, and malls.
 It’s important to understand these rules so you know what rights you have as the owner of a service dog, and when third parties are violating your rights.
 To register your service dog for your own convenience, you may click on the link below.